DanielChicoUGR/docu/Documentacióm/youtube/databases/postgres.md

 psql -U postgres -d postgres -h databasehostname
 ```

-## Creation of additional database users
+## Creation of Additional Database Users

 A database user can be created by the following command: